Fundiman/envirz/README.md

-# Envirz: A Simple Alternative to chroot
+# Envirz: A Simple Extension to chroot

 Envirz is a script that simplifies the process of creating isolated environments, similar to `chroot`, but without the need to manually mount file systems.
 It provides an easy-to-use method for setting up and entering chroot-like environments with minimal effort.